vnscriptkid/go-fluency/sd_TinderFeed/readme.md

 ## Services
 - Location tracker
     - Knows where user located on earth based on long/lat
-        - Users proactively send location upon login
+        - Users proactively send location each 30s
     - Can answer who are the users nearby
     - DB: Redis
-        - Load (reads) can be high -> use case for read-replicas
+        - Load (write/reads) can be high -> use case for sharding

 ## Geopartial playground
 - Hanoi: Long 105.804817 / Lat 21.028511